Trump urges Florida governor to allow coronavirus-stricken ship to dock

 “They’re dying on the ship,” Trump said during a White House briefing.
 Four people have died on the ship as of Tuesday evening.
 Trump said he planned to call DeSantis, according to Reuters.
 “I’m going to do what’s right, not only for us but for humanity.”

-On Monday, DeSantis said South Florida is already overwhelmed by the virus and space in hospitals needs to be reserved for local patients and foreign nationals, according to FOX 13 in Tampa.
+On Monday, DeSantis said South Florida is already overwhelmed by the virus and space in hospitals needs to be reserved for local patients, not foreign nationals, according to FOX 13 in Tampa.

 President of Holland America cruise line pleads for compassion while Florida debates allowing ships to dock